-Option 1: discover Cozumel’s best snorkeling spots, including El Cielo, known for its numerous starfish – book the snorkeling tour here with pick up from your hotel and lunch!
+Option 1: discover Cozumel’s best snorkeling spots, including El Cielo, known for its numerous starfish – book the snorkeling tour here, with lunch!

 For the best things to do on the island, here is my guide: Top 15 things to do in Cozumel!

 How to visit Cozumel from Playa del Carmen:

 - Ferry without a car: 45min-1h by ferry from the Terminal Marítima Navega with Ultramar or Winjet Fast Ferry

 - Ferry with car: by ferry from Punta Venado Calica with Transcaribe or Ultramar Carga

 - Many tours to Cozumel include pick up from your hotel